-Students may adjust their schedule during the first week of the term but can enter a class that has not held the first scheduled session.
+Students may adjust their schedule during the first week of the term but can only enter a class that has not held its first scheduled session.
 Exceptions must be approved in writing by the academic Associate Dean responsible for the discipline.
 Contact the Enrollment Center or consult my Tri-C space for withdrawal/refund information.

-Changes in Curriculum, Fees and Other Requirements
+Changes in Curriculum, Fees, and Other Requirements

-The Board of Trustees of the Cuyahoga Community College District reserves the right to change, at any time and without notice, graduation requirements, fees and other charges, curriculum, course structure and content, and such other matters as may be within its control, notwithstanding any information set forth in this Catalog.
+The Cuyahoga Community College Board of Trustees reserves the right to change, at any time and without notice, graduation requirements, fees and other charges, curriculum, course structure and content, and such other matters as may be within its control, not-withstanding any information set forth in this Catalog.